UlrichDinh168/dev-academy-Solita/README.md

 #### Recommended

 - List journeys
-  - If you don't implement pagination, use some hard-coded limit for the list length because showing several million rows would make any browser choke
+  - [x]If you don't implement pagination, use some hard-coded limit for the list length because showing several million rows would make any browser choke
-- For each journey show departure and return stations, covered distance in kilometers and duration in minutes
+- [x] For each journey show departure and return stations, covered distance in kilometers and duration in minutes

 #### Additional

-- Pagination
+- [x] Pagination
-- Ordering per column
+- [x] Ordering per column
-- Searching
+- [x] Searching
-- Filtering
+- [x] Filtering

 ### Station list

 #### Recommended

-- List all the stations
+- [x] List all the stations

 #### Additional

-- Pagination
+- [x] Pagination
-- Searching
+- [x] Searching

 ### Single station view

 #### Recommended

-- Station name
+- [x] Station name
-- Station address
+- [x] Station address
-- Total number of journeys starting from the station
+- [x] Total number of journeys starting from the station
-- Total number of journeys ending at the station
+- [x] Total number of journeys ending at the station

 #### Additional

-- Station location on the map
+- [x] Station location on the map
-- The average distance of a journey starting from the station
+- [x] The average distance of a journey starting from the station
-- The average distance of a journey ending at the station
+- [x] The average distance of a journey ending at the station
-- Top 5 most popular return stations for journeys starting from the station
+- [x] Top 5 most popular return stations for journeys starting from the station
-- Top 5 most popular departure stations for journeys ending at the station
+- [x] Top 5 most popular departure stations for journeys ending at the station
-- Ability to filter all the calculations per month
+- [x] Ability to filter all the calculations per month

 ## Surprise us with

-- Endpoints to store new journeys data or new bicycle stations
+- [x] Endpoints to store new journeys data or new bicycle stations
-- Running backend in Docker
+- [x] Running backend in Cloud
-- Running backend in Cloud
+- [x] Create UI for adding journeys or bicycle stations
 - Implement E2E tests
-- Create UI for adding journeys or bicycle stations
+- Running backend in Docker